ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

   [CDVBMSClient initMCAAuthorizationManagerManagerWithTenantId:@"<tenantId>"]; // Xcode 8 with Swift 3
 ```

+#### Keychain Sharing

+If you plan on using BMSAuthorization in iOS you will need to enable Keychain Sharing.
+Also, keep in mind that Keychain Sharing requires an Apple ID.
+Enable `Keychain Sharing` by going to `Capabilities` > `Keychain Sharing` and switch the tab to `On`.

 #### Creating a request
 After you initialize the client, you can create a new `BMSRequest` instance by specifiying a URL endpoint, request method, and an optional timeout value in milliseconds.